Pinterest Tips for Bloggers (That Actually Works)

 Tip#10: Pinterest is a search engine, not a social media network.

-Before you start pinning away there are a few things you need to do so that you’re Pinterest business account is set-up for success.
+Before you start pinning away there are a few things you need to do so that your Pinterest business account is set-up for success.

 You may have the greatest images to pin, amazing blog content to post, affiliate products to sell but if no one can find you on Pinterest then you’re never going to get new Pinterest generated website traffic.
 No new traffic = no new sales.
 It’s as simple as that.

 I see too many bloggers making huge mistakes when it comes to Pinterest SEO.
 They don’t even realize that Pinterest is a search engine.
 They get on Pinterest, pin away, join a bunch of group boards (and that’s all they do) and wonder why they’re not successful.
 As a result no blog traffic.
 No one or not many are visiting their blog.

 Too many people are in such a rush to pin their hearts out while totally missing the fact that you need to apply proper SEO tactics on your website, blog and your Pinterest account so that you will get found on Pinterest.

 Just like on Google your goal is to have your website rank on the first page of organic search under your select keywords, it is the exact same for your Pinterest page.

 One of your most important goals on Pinterest is to drive large volumes of traffic to your website and/or blog.
 Your Pinterest page is an extension of your website and blog.
 The two connect with each other.
 When people are on Pinterest and they click on an image it takes them back to where that information originally came from – your website, blog, or product page.